 After breakfast, walk up Calle Ocho.
 You will eventually get to the Máximo Gómez Park, also known as Domino Park.

-Calle Ocho is also home to one of the best ice cream parlour in Miami, Azucar.
-They offer over 100 flavours of Cuban artisanal gelato!
+Calle Ocho is also home to one of the best ice cream parlors in Miami, Azucar.
+They offer over 100 flavors of Cuban artisanal gelato!
 Absolutely delicious!

-If you want to know more about the cultural aspect of this neighbourhood, you may want to consider going on a guided tour.
+If you want to know more about the cultural aspect of this neighborhood, you may want to consider going on a guided tour.
 There is so much history in Little Havana.

-That’s why walking tours and food tours are particularly popular.
+That’s why walking tours and food tours are top-rated.
 You will get to learn plenty of fun facts about Miami and Little Havana!

-Finally, last but not the least, let’s talk about the cigars.
+Finally, last but not least, let’s talk about cigars.
 Who says Cuba says cigars!
 You will find many factories and shops.

 Hundreds of hand-rolled cigars are produced there every day, making it one of the best places in the USA to get a cigar!

 4. What to do in Miami – Key Biscayne

 This beautiful island paradise is a short drive from Downtown Miami but a whole world away from the hustle and bustle of the city.

 Key Biscayne was once a coconut plantation but is now a tropical oasis, with charming residential villages and varied outdoor activities.